davidgasquez/handbook/Data/Machine Learning.md

 ## Tips

 - Use pre-commit hooks.
 Start with the basics — black, isort — then add pydocstyle, mypy, check-ast, ...
 - Version your data!
-Don’t overwrite raw datasets.
+Don't overwrite raw datasets.

 ### ML In Production Resources